Lagrangian and Hamiltonian for the Bondi-Sachs metrics: Introduction

 \section{Introduction}

-This paper is a folow up of Refs \cite{TP}\cite{T} in which we studied the Bondi-Sachs metrics \cite{B}\cite{S} in relation to the Penrose conformal approach to the asymptotical flatness \cite{P}\cite{PR}.
+This paper is a follow up of Refs \cite{TP}\cite{T} in which we studied the Bondi-Sachs metrics \cite{B}\cite{S} in relation to the Penrose conformal approach to the asymptotic flatness \cite{P}\cite{PR}.
 Here we consider the Lagrangian and Hamiltonian formulation of the Einstein theory (in vacuum) for these metrics.
+This formalism is related to a null slicing of spacetime.
 We derive the exact Einstein equations and we single out those of them which are constraints from the point of view of an evolution with respect to the Bondi time $u$.
 We perform also a preliminary study of the related canonical formulation in a manner similar to that of Goldberg \cite{G}\cite{G1} (see also \cite{GR}, where the Ashtekar variables are used for a null foliation).
-Our approach differs substantially from canonical formalism on asymptotically null hyperboloids (see e.g. \cite{AS} \cite{J} and references therein).
+Our approach differs from that of Torre \cite{TO} and from the canonical formalism on asymptotically null hyperboloids (see e.g. \cite{AS} \cite{J} and references therein).
+In the last section we investigate relations between the Hamiltonian and the Bondi mass (also called Trautman-Bondi energy).

 Unlike in \cite{TP}\cite{T}, in this paper we consider Bondi-Sachs metrics using the affine distance instead of the luminosity one.
 Thus, we assume that spacetime metric $\tilde g$ of signature $+---$ takes the form